calvinhendriks/MKW-LAN-Brainslug/README.md

 # Mario Kart Wii LAN mode through brainslug
-Basically, this github combines a few projects in order to play Mario Kart Wii (MKW) Custom Distributions in LAN mode.
+Basically, this github combines a few projects in order to play Mario Kart Wii (MKW) Custom Track Distributions in LAN mode.
 This allows up to 12 players (2 per wii) to play together, no disc required! \
 \
 Only tested on PAL!

 ## 1. Background
-I discovered MKW custom distributions in april 2017 and have played a lot of them since then.
+I discovered MKW custom track distributions in april 2017 and have played a lot of them since then.
 Somewhere in early 2021, during the Covid-19 pandemic, I was looking for a possibility to play my favorite game in a LAN setup, so I could play with 11 of my friends and have a major LAN party when the lockdowns would end.

 ### 1.1 Custom WFC
 At first, I found the possibility to host my own WFC server through this post: https://mariokartwii.com/showthread.php?tid=885.
 I had some nice lan parties using this setup, but at random times the consoles would disconnect.